10 running tips for beginners - The Lily Foundation

 9. Eat smart

 Start thinking of food as fuel.
 That means sticking to a balanced diet with the right mix of vegetables, clean proteins and healthy carbohydrates to give you energy and build muscle.
-Avoid processed food and rich meals that are difficult for your body to digest.
-Don't run immediately after a big meal – if you need energy, eat a healthy snack before you run.
+Avoid processed foods and rich meals that are difficult for the body to digest.
+Don’t run immediately after a big meal – if you need energy, eat a healthy snack before you run.
 Bananas and almonds are great running foods.
-And don't forget to stay hydrated by drinking plenty of water, particularly when the weather is warmer and your runs get longer.
+And don’t forget to stay hydrated by drinking plenty of water, particularly when the weather is warmer and your runs get longer.

 10. Be patient